This guide explains common use cases for the Billing Request Flow - GC’s new hosted redirect flows built on top of the new Billing Request API.

 It contains the details the user has input (or that have been pre-selected when creating the Billing Request) and serves as the final checkpoint before we attempt to take money and/or set up any mandates.

 It serves as a good point to confirm with the user that any details they have entered are correct and to allow them to go back and change them (so long as that resource is not locked).

 We will also show any documentation, legal requirements or regulatory messages in order to be compliant for the payment or mandate at this stage.

-Depending on if you are on Desktop (left) or Mobile (right) you may be presented with a QR code (to scan and offload to mobile) or simply a button (which will directly launch your app on a mobile device).
+If you are on Mobile you will be presented with a QR code (to scan and offload to mobile) or simply a button (which will directly launch your app on a mobile device).